SongZihui-sudo/SongZihui-sudo.Github.io/machine/Quality-Management.md

 establish the objectives of the system and its processes, and the resources needed to deliver results in accordance with customers' requirements and the organization's policies, and identify and address risks and opportunities;
 **Do:**
 implement what was planned;
+**Check:**
-— Check: monitor and (where applicable) measure processes and the resulting products and services against policies, objectives, requirements and planned activities, and report the results;
+monitor and (where applicable) measure processes and the resulting products and services against policies, objectives, requirements and planned activities, and report the results;
 **Act:**
 take actions to improve performance, as necessary.
 FIRST,we will accept customer's requirements about the product..We will plan.and then We proessing it.In the peocess,We will improve our product accouning to the customer's satisfaction or requirements.In the last step,We will check out product.And then go back to the product.
-##  6. <a name='ToolsandinstrumentsinQMS.'></a>6.
-Tools and instruments in QMS.
+## 6. Tools and instruments in QMS.

 The first is Kano-Model.We can use it to analyze expectations and requirements of the customer.And it contain with Basic factors Performance factors Enthusiasm(**en se si ya ze mu**) factors.The Kano-Model describes the relationship between requirements of customer and their satisfaction.